The emergence of French statistics. How mathematics entered the world of statistics in France during the 1920s: Emile Borel's apprenticeship in randomness

 After he became a politician in the classical meaning of the word (first as Mayor of St Affrique in 1923, then as Deputy in 1924 - he was even a minister for the Navy in Painlev\'e's (once again short) presidency of the Council in 1925), Borel tried to obtain the creation of a service of statistical documentation and economic studies.
-He pleaded therefore for the {\it institution of data, given that the 19th Century had only made up an institution of facts out of mere Romantic spirit \footnote{ pour l'institution des donn\'ees, alors que le XIX\`eme si\`ecle, par romantisme, n'avait r\'ealis\'e qu'une institution des faits.}}.
-In his posthumous comments on Borel's works, Denjoy \cite{Denjoy1972} wrote that he doubted {\it that any analyst may have ever had a keener sense of numerical reality than Borel} \footnote{Je doute qu'un seul analyste ait eu autant que Borel, ni m\^eme \`a un degr\'e comparable au sien le sens de la r\'ealit\'e num\'erique}.
+He pleaded therefore for the {\it institution of data, given that the 19th Century, in its romanticism, had only established an institution of facts \footnote{ pour l'institution des donn\'ees, alors que le XIX\`eme si\`ecle, par romantisme, n'avait r\'ealis\'e qu'une institution des faits.}}.
+In his posthumous comments on Borel's works, Denjoy wrote that he doubted {\it that a single analyst ever had a keener sense of numerical reality than Borel} \footnote{Je doute qu'un seul analyste ait eu autant que Borel, ni m\^eme \`a un degr\'e comparable au sien le sens de la r\'ealit\'e num\'erique}(\cite{Denjoy1972}).